Tips ~ Ideas ~ Other Patterns

 By Meister Bertram von Minden 1345-1415 - Legend states that when they divided

 Christ's clothes at the foot of the cross, there was one that was seamless and

 couldn't be divided, the reason being that Mary knitted His inner garment

 Take time to sit down with a good book!

 Try one of these great books:

 Designs and Patterns to Embrace, Inspire, and Celebrate Life

-[click on the first two pictures for shopping options)
+[click on the photos for ordering options)